scil/django-project-template-1/README.md

 - wsgi server [bjoern](https://github.com/jonashaag/bjoern) or gunicorn ( with systemd conf )
 - [direnv](https://github.com/direnv/direnv)
 - Django-environ
+- use .env in manage.py to allow 'DJANGO_SETTINGS_MODULE' used in .env
 - add dir project_templates which holds templates used by whole project
 - systemd unit file to run pipenv and gunicorn with socket.
 - [Argon2](https://docs.djangoproject.com/en/2.1/topics/auth/passwords/#using-argon2-with-django) to hash the passwords